 not delayed.
 4,5 Lifestyle changes should include healthy eating, reducing stress, avoid loose clothing and smoking

 cessation.
-Psychological affects like depression also need to be evaluated.
+Psychological effects like depression also need to be evaluated.
 5,6

 therapy is warranted with the first signs of disease progression or failure of commonly prescribed treatments.
 Primary care education focusing on early detection and referral to a dermatology provider will prove to be essential for improved patient outcomes.